Canonical sequences of optimal quantization for condensation measures

 \subsection{Asymptotics for the $n$th quantization error $V_n(P)$}

-In this subsection, we show that the quantization dimension $D(P)$ of the condensation measure $P$ exists, and the $D(P)$-dimensional quantization coefficient for $P$ is infinite.
-Notice that here we have $D(\gn)=\gb$, where $\gb=\frac{\log 2}{\log 7}$ which equals to the Hausdorff dimension of the limit set generated by the two similarity mappings $T_1$ and $T_2$ given in this section.
+In this subsection, we turn to the investigation of the quantization dimension $D(P)$ and the $D(P)$-dimensional quantization coefficient for the condensation measure $P.$ Notice that in this case $D(\gn)=\gb$, where $\gb=\frac{\log 2}{\log 7}$ which is the Hausdorff dimension of the limit set generated by the similarity maps $T_1$ and $T_2$ considered in this section.